pesoproject-exp/pesoproject-exp.github.io/_includes/collaboration.md

 # PESO Collaboration Strategy

-Through the above collaborations, PESO proposes to provide the following:
+Through collaborations, PESO proposes to provide the following:
 - Software stacks and infrastructure that provide software teams with testing, hardening, integration, distribution, and intermediate user support of their product, either as the final destination for their product, an early-access staging environment for pre-release versions of their product, or both.
 Specific support includes:
     - **Spack:** Assistance in creating and expanding [Spack](https://spack.io) capabilities for product build, testing, integration, and distribution.
     - **E4S:** Support for product integration and distribution in the Extreme-scale Scientific Software Stack ([E4S](https://e4s.io)) as needed depending on a product team’s distribution strategy.